noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ![right fit](genmojis.png)

-^ Genmoji is made by Apple Intelligence.
+^ Genmoji is generated emoji by Apple Intelligence.
 ^ The number of types is… infinite.
 ^ This means we can express ourselves in many ways.